rvlenth/emmeans/maintainer-notes/emm-prep-details.md

 ### build a TarBall

+*(if needed)*

 In an R session:

 ```
-devtools::build()
+devtools::build(manual)
 ```

 ### Check against R-Devel
 Go to the [Win-Builder site](https://win-builder.r-project.org/upload.aspx) where they give you three options.
 Pick the second one (R-devel), which is what they check against when the package is submitted.
 (You don't need to check with R-release, because presumably you already did that earlier.)
-Click on "Choose file", and navigate to the `tar.gz` file; then click on on "Submit file."
+Click on "Browse...", and navigate to the `tar.gz` file; then click on on "Upload file."
 It'll take an hour or so, and if you get a return message with "Status: OK," you're ready to submit it to CRAN.